ldb2000/carburant-sensors/README.md

 # carburant sensor for home assistant

-This custom_component monitor the price of french fuel stations.
+This custom_component monitor the price of french Gas stations.

 ## Installation